litoco/Docs/AndroidDocs/jetpack-compose/migrating-to-compose/compose_and_viewmodels/README.md

 }
 ```

+**NOTE:**
+<span style="color: blue;">Notice that here we have used `mutableStateOf` function which is part of the compose recomposition API that tell compose to update its view whenever the data within these API changes</span>

 ## Integrate ViewModel with Jetpack Compose

 Now that we have our stateless compose function (compose function with state hoisted up) with [state hoisting](https://developer.android.com/jetpack/compose/architecture#udf) and viewmodel with the necessary logic.